Boston North Shore Study

 The US Army Corps of Engineers New England Division investigated solutions to the problem with 5 Steering Committees over 4 years ($2.6 million).
-The Recommended Regional Project includes a Floodgate structure at the mouth of the Saugus River with nine (9) gated openings 500 feet wide, designed to provide safe passage for navigation and the natural tide levels and flushing in the 1,650 acre tidal Estuary landward of the gates.
+The Recommended Regional Project includes a Floodgate structure at the mouth of the Saugus River with nine (9) gated openings 500 feet wide, designed to provide safe passage for navigation and the natural tide levels and flushing in the 1,650-acre tidal Estuary landward of the gates.
 The Estuary would be purchased and managed to protect its flood water storage and environmental resources.
 The gates would be tied to 3.1 miles of shorefront improvements along Lynn Harbor, Point of Pines and the Revere Beach Reservation.
-It would protect 5,000 buildings, 8,000 housing units, 10,000 residents, 20,000 employees and 400,000 commuters in the region against the worst coastal storm likely to occur and against sea level rise, estimated damages at $ 1.3 billion.
+The 1.5-mile Nahant Causeway would be protected and maintained since it significantly reduces wave action in Lynn Harbor, mouth of the Saugus River and at Point of Pines.
+The project would protect 5,000 buildings, 8,000 housing units, 10,000 residents, 20,000 employees and 400,000 commuters in the region against the worst coastal storm likely to occur, the Standard Project Northeaster (SPN), and against sea level rise, estimated damages at $ 1.3 billion.

 With 1.5 feet of sea level rise from 1980 to 2050, the SPN floodplain would increase from 5,000 buildings to about 6,000 buildings that would be protected by the project.
 The increase is attributed to both an estimated growth in development of about 4%, and an increase in the SPN floodplain by 2050 since the 1980 period of about 1.5 feet.